 Any form of blinkers, side, running or balancing reins; tongue straps and/or tying down the Horse's tongue; any other restrictions, any bit or other item of saddlery likely to wound a Horse.
 Sheepskin (or other material) may not be used as addition on cheek pieces of the bridle.

-For Cross Country, any device which could restrict the does not allow an immediate and unrestricted smooth separation of the Athlete's boot from the stirrup in case of a fall is forbidden.
+Any device which does not allow an immediate and unrestricted separation of the Athlete's boot from the stirrup in case of a fall is forbidden.